Locomotive Phases - GE Dash 8-40C, Dash 8-40CW

 - The front hood section was raised higher above the walkway to match the taller cab roof, creating a larger bump up from the central hood section.
 The added height is most visible above the central air intakes, although the intakes themselves were also moved up slightly.

 - The air conditioner was moved from the cab roof to a cabinet on the left side behind the cab, with the initial version mostly replaced by revised designs as the units aged.

 Phases: Dash 8-40CW

 The most visible difference between the early and late Dash 8-40CW is the radiators.
 Later units adopted a split cooling system that manifested itself externally as thicker edges on the radiator wings and rooftop grills in 2 (rather than 3) sections.
 The thicker wings resulted a nearly flat (rather than angled) lower edge to the wings, and the wings were slightly longer overall.
 However, the proportions of the radiator section—the overall height of the "wings" and the dimensions of the intakes underneath—were otherwise unchanged.
 The revised radiator design (but not the hood section underneath) was carried over to Dash-9 production.

 The last two batches of CSX units (9000-9002 and 9003-9052) were built with 4400 horsepower engines and split cooling.
-CSX classified 9003-9052 (and later 9000-9002) as Dash-9 units.
-However, whatever changes prompted that designation were internal only; the units were indistinguishable from a regular Dash 8-40CW save for additional corner steps on 9003-9052.
-They were neither the last Dash-8 units built nor the only ones built with split cooling, and since they used Dash-8 frames they lacked the biggest mechanical change identifying the Dash-9 series (new high-adhesion bolsterless trucks).
+For some reason, CSX classified 9003-9052 (and later 9000-9002) as Dash-9 units, but whatever changes prompted that designation were internal as the units were visually the same as other Dash 8 units.
+They were neither the last Dash-8 units built nor the only ones built with split cooling, and since they used Dash-8 frames they lacked the high-adhesion bolsterless trucks of the Dash 9 series (the biggest mechanical change between the two series).

 |Front anticlimber||Single central angled brace||Two angled braces lining up with the ditch lights|